Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Experiments

 \textbf{Visualization Consistency.} Evaluates whether the visualizations in the report maintain a consistent overall style.
 The style contains the color palettes, typography and information hierarchy in visualizations.

-During evaluation, we provide the evaluator with the topic, learnings which contain both knowledge acquired through web search and corresponding references and both reports.
-Specifically, we prompt the evaluator to rate both reports between on a 1-5 scale with detailed guides, subsequently comparing scores to determine superiority or equivalence.
-To mitigate positional bias, we randomize the presentation order of reports.
-The complete evaluation prompt is provided at appendix~\ref{appendix:prompts-eval}.
+During evaluation, we provide the evaluator with the topic, learnings which contain both knowledge acquired through web search, references, and both reports.
+Specifically, we employ rubric scoring on a 1-5 scale with detailed guidelines.
+The scores are then compared to determine which method is better or they tie.
+To mitigate potential positional bias, we randomize the order of reports.
+The complete prompts for evaluation are provided at Appendix~\ref{appendix:prompts-eval}.

-\textbf{Results.} As illustrated in Table~\ref{tab:main}, Multimodal DeepResearcher consistently outperforms DataNarrativeacross across both proprietary and open-source model configurations.
+\textbf{Results.} As illustrated in Table~\ref{tab:main}, Multimodal DeepResearcher consistently outperforms DataNarrative across both proprietary and open-source model configurations.
 With Claude 3.7 Sonnet, it achieves an overall win rate of 82\%.
 Specifically, Multimodal DeepResearcher outperforms with a high win rate in Verifiability (86\%), Visualization Quality (80\%) and Visualization consistency (78\%).
-A similar pattern is observed with open-source models (Qwen3-235B-A22B and Qwen2.5-VL-72B-Instruct), where Multimodal DeepResearcher achieves a win rate of 55\%.
-The results demonstrate the efficacy of Multimodal DeepResearcher in generating multimodal reports.\looseness=-1
+A similar pattern is observed with open-source models, where Multimodal DeepResearcher achieves a win rate of 55\%.
+Notably, the performance advantage is more pronounced with Claude 3.7 Sonnet than with open-source models.
+This gap arises as Multimodal DeepResearcher requires multifaced capabilities, including planning, writing, coding, and refinement.
+Therefore, Multimodal DeepResearcher benefits more from a stronger model, whereas DataNarrative's simpler architecture limits its capacity to leverage model improvements.
+The results demonstrate the efficacy of its in generating multimodal reports.
+We also presented the raw scores obtained and results with other evaluators in Appendix~\ref{appendix:more-exp}.